dinhomathias/Amc/Frequently-Asked-Questions.md

 ### How can I print a table in a telegram message?
 Is it a lost cause?

+Long story short: yes, it's a lost cause.
-Yes.
-Telegram formatting doesn't support tables and even if you try to get everything aligned with whitespaces and tabls, there WILL be a client that has a different max-widths for the text bubbles or a different font/font size and everything will be messed up.
+Telegram formatting doesn't support tables and even if you try to get everything aligned with whitespaces and tabs, there WILL be a client that has a different max-widths for the text bubbles or a different font/font size and everything will be messed up.
 If it's important to you to send a nicely formatted table, send a picture or a pdf.

 ### Can an `InlineKeyboardButton` have both a URL and `callback-data`?